ICRAR/daliuge/docs/development/index.rst

 Welcome to the |daliuge| Component Developers Guide (DCDG).

 The |daliuge| workflow graph execution framework enables an almost complete separation of concerns between graph development and component development.
 This guide specifically addresses the concern of component development.
 Please refer to the |daliuge| :doc:`../intro` for a top-level introduction to the entire system, and read our `overview paper <http://dx.doi.org/10.1016/j.ascom.2017.03.007>`_.
-DALiuGE has been used in a project running a `full-scale simulation <http://dx.doi.org/10.1109/SC41405.2020.00006>`_ of the Square Kilometre Array dataflow on the ORNL Summit supercomputer.

-Development and maintenance of |daliuge| is currently hosted at ICRAR_ and is performed by the `DIA team <http://www.icrar.org/our-research/data-intensive-astronomy/>`_.

 *NOTE: The DCDG is work in progress!*